simaykabak/simaykabak/README.md

 - 👋 Hi, I’m @simaykabak
-- 👀 I’m extremely new at coding
+- 👀 I’m totally beginner at coding
 - 🌱 I’m currently learning basic things to start
 - 📫 How to reach me https://www.linkedin.com/in/simaykabak